 - Canada and

-Best Universities to Teach Law in Europe
+The Best Universities that Teach Law in Europe

-Stockholm University, founded in 1878, is located in Sweden and recognized as one of the largest universities in Scandinavia; With the undergraduate and graduate degrees it offers, it has earned the right to be one of the top 100 universities in the world in the list determined by the “Academic Ranking of World Universities” (ARWU).
+Stockholm University, founded in 1878, is located in Sweden and recognized as one of the largest universities in Scandinavian Peninsula; With the undergraduate and graduate degrees it offers, it has earned the right to be one of the top 100 universities in the world in the list determined by the “Academic Ranking of World Universities” (ARWU).
 Stockholm University; also provides successful undergraduate and graduate education in fields such as International Commercial Law and European Law.